 - A sudden relocation to Long Island: Just a boat ride across the sound, Long Island was within in the British lines for a long period during the American Revolution.
 For Connecticut loyalists, it was a safe place to ride out the War.

 - Appearance before the General Assembly: If an ancestor was found in direct conflict with Connecticut’s laws, they may have been brought before the General Assembly.
 The Connecticut Sons of the American Revolution highlights several cases.
+You can read about more in the Public Records.

 - Confiscation: Some towns did vote to confiscate the property of those believed to be Loyalist.
 Wallingford was a prime example.
 For records of those confiscations, check the town meeting minutes.